Could North Korean Threat Spark WWIII?LCR Coin

 That may sound like a strange threat but that is exactly what happened nearly 50 years ago when North Korea, in 1969, shot down an American bomber flying near its country killing all 31 Americans aboard.

 The incident happened on President Richard Nixon’s watch and he was reportedly so incensed at North Korea that he nearly ordered a nuclear strike.
 North Korea has never apologized for the killings, nor has it been punished.

 Being prepared for a similar incident considering the current climate may be a wise decision.
-“With all of the uncertainty out there, now is the time to add gold and silver to a portfolio,” said Louis Palafoutas, President of LCR Coin, Inc., in May.
+“With all of the uncertainty out there, now is the time to add gold and silver to a portfolio,” said David Beahm, president of Blanchard and Company, in May.

 “Both metals performed exactly as they should have during the 2008 financial crisis and they will do the same during the next crisis, wherever it comes from,” said Beahm.
 So when you’re ready to join the savvy investors who leverage tangible assets to both increase and preserve their wealth call LCR Coin at (800) 830-5578.